fredgibbs/fredgibbs.github.io/courses/dev/digital-heritage-studies/index.md

 - Write and present on 2 1200-word reviews on digital heritage projects to the class.
 (20 points; 10 points each)
 - As a final, submit a 6-page digital heritage project proposal that apply the course readings to a potential real-world project.
 (30 points)

-Graduate students can earn 200 points for the course (100 for undergraduate work and 100 for graduate work).
+Graduate students can earn up to 200 points for the course (100 for undergraduate work and 100 for graduate work).
 At the end of the semester, point totals will be divided by 2 and final grades will be calculated using the standard grade distribution scale noted below.

 NOTE: Graduate students may not be assigned C-, D+, D or D- grades.